 "At Highland Animal Clinic our goal is to be trusted ambassadors for animal health and welfare.
 Our history as a family practice will serve as a model to continue to provide outstanding client education and committed service to the community where we work and live.
 We will offer elevated preventative medical care, and compassionate relief of suffering with dignity."

 Claren grew up on a small farm in Valdosta, GA.
 She has always had a passion for animals.
 She entered the veterinary field in 2006 by working as a kennel technician in a small clinic.
 She graduated from Bel-Rea Institute of Animal Technology in Denver, CO in 2011.
-After moving up to Alaska in April 2011, she obtained her Alaska Veterinary Technician Licensure in August 2011.
-Joining the Highland Animal Clinic in June 2013, she fells extremely blessed to be a part of this fabulous clinic.
-Her favorite area of interest in the veterinary field is performing laboratory procedures.
-She has a miniature dachshund named “007” (Double).
-Her hobbies outside of work include spending time with her husband, taking Double for walks in the great Alaskan outdoors, and attending church activities or events.
+After moving up to Alaska in April 2011, she obtained her Alaskan Veterinary Technician Licensure in August 2011.
+Joining the Highland Animal Clinic in June 2013, she feels extremely blessed to be a part of this fabulous clinic.
+Since then, the wonderful work family has been apart of all the big life moments in her life.
+She welcomed her first fur baby into her life in 2014- a miniature dachshund named '007'(Double).
+She got married to her husband, Ben, in August 2016.
+They welcomed the next fur baby ' Ebony'- a mixed breed puppy from the famous 'Dumpster Puppies' in 2017.
+In Feb 2019, the next addition to the family was added- their first (non-fur) baby- a son named Asher.
+Her hobbies outside of work include spending time with her family and friends, going for walks/hikes in the great Alaskan outdoors, swimming, and attending church activities and events.